mafe72/ATTinyUINO/README.md

 - 1: fork this repository.
 - 2: Make changes, commit and push to the fork.
 - 3: Submit your Pull Request.

+## If you have any questions please contact me

+info@attinyuino.com